cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - Community pool (experiment and participate in governance)
 - euler-4 validator rewards (rewards distributed to validators for the last testnet.
 Essentially, this means that you cannot participate in this discipline anymore.
 This is mentioned for transparency)

 The results of the Game and the allocation are significantly influenced by the result of the takeoff donations.
-If 600k ATOM tokens have been donated during the takeoff round, 10% of CYB tokens will be allocated to the Game of Links.
 The logic is the following: the more has been donated, the more rewards the participants acquire, the less CYB tokens are allocated back to cyber~Congress.
+Following the re-lauch of the takeoff, cyber\~Congress will only be allocated a max of 4% CYB.

 The development of the project has been done thanks to donations from 10 people. ~ 3200 ETH has been spent during the last 3 years of development.
-For those donations, at least 4% of CYB tokens are allocated to them via the means of THC tokens from cyber~Congress.
-To protect the seed donators their share will be defined accordingly to the amount donated during the takeoff round.
+For those donations, 4% of CYB tokens are allocated to them via the means of THC tokens from cyber~Congress.

 <img src="https://i.postimg.cc/wBBxVsn2/takeoff-allocation.png" />